putyourlightson/craft-ignition/README.md

 # Ignition for Craft CMS

-Ignition is a beautiful and functional error page for [Craft CMS](https://craftcms.com/), powered by Spatie's [Ignition](https://github.com/spatie/ignition).
+Ignition is a beautiful and functional error page for [Craft CMS](https://craftcms.com/), powered by Spatie's [Ignition](https://github.com/spatie/ignition) package.

 ## License

-This plugin is licensed for free under the MIT License.
+This package is licensed for free under the MIT License.

 ## Requirements